ReySuryanom/covid-care/README.md

 ## Available Scripts

+if the program does not run, you can run:

+### `npm install`

-In the project directory, you can run:
+After that, in the project directory, you can run:

 ### `npm start`